imagineLife/github-actions/21-cicd-wf.md

 - On Job failure, create an issue
 - On Issue-creation, send a msg to slack
 - On release creation, send a slack msg

+# Terms
+## artifacts
+Output from a job in a pipeline